JohnSnowLabs/spark-nlp/docs/_posts/Ahmetemintek/2022-09-15-assertion_jsl_augmented_en.md

     ner_converter,
     clinical_assertion))

-val text= Seq("Patient had a headache for the last 2 weeks, and appears anxious when she walks fast.
+val data= Seq("Patient had a headache for the last 2 weeks, and appears anxious when she walks fast.
 No alopecia noted.
 She denies pain.
 Her father is paralyzed and it is a stressor for her.
 She was bullied by her boss and got antidepressant.
 We prescribed sleeping pills for her current insomnia").toDS.toDF("text")

 val result = nlpPipeline.fit(data).transform(data)